jesster2k10/Pager/README.md

 ## Examples

-Follow these 3 steps to run Example project: Clone XLPagerTabStrip repository, open XLPagerTabStrip workspace and run the *Example* project.
+Follow these 3 steps to run Example project: Clone Pager repository, open Pager workspace and run the *Example* project.

 ## Installation